freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 before publication.
 If you don’t want to send us metadata, please use the Metadata Anonymization Toolkit to scrub the file before you submit it.

-Collection of Information About Journalists’ Use of SecureDrop
+Collection of information about journalists’ use of SecureDrop
 --------------------------------------------------------------

 **[MEDIA ORG]** collects information about journalists’ use of SecureDrop for